A Certifiable Machine Learning-Based Pipeline to Predict Fatigue Life of Aircraft Structures: Conclusions

 \section{Conclusions}

 This study presents a modular machine learning-based pipeline for fatigue life prediction at different wing locations, across multiple stress concentration factors (\(k_t\)), using mission-level flight parameters as input.
 The framework offers a fast, scalable, and accurate complement to traditional simulation-based approaches, with direct applications in early-stage aircraft design, mission planning, and maintenance strategies.
 The pipeline combines expert-domain feature engineering with deep learning models tailored to flight and ground segments.
 Once trained, it enables instant fatigue life and damage predictions which turn to be particularly accurate in the medium-to-low fatigue life regime, which is the critical regime for design decisions.
 The use of predicted stress components as intermediate variables supports both accuracy and physical interpretability.
 The pipeline has been statistically validated, making it consistent with ongoing initiatives to create certifiable ML tools in safety-critical aerospace systems.\\ Looking ahead, while the current study is limited to wing components due to data availability, the methodology is extensible to other materials and aircraft structures, such as the fuselage and stabilizers.
-Future work should also focus on broader structural coverage, improved stress modeling, and further integration of uncertainty quantification conditioned on input space \cite{lacasa2025certification}.\\ In summary, the proposed approach represents a novel and effective contribution to fatigue life modeling, demonstrating the feasibility of using machine learning to complement and accelerate conventional analysis pipelines in aerospace structural integrity.\\
+Future work should also focus on broader structural coverage, improved stress modeling, modifications to the pipeline aimed at promoting conservativeness, (e.g., using modified loss functions to penalize non-conservative predictions), and further integration of uncertainty quantification conditioned on input space \cite{lacasa2025certification}.\\ In summary, the proposed approach represents a novel and effective contribution to fatigue life modeling, demonstrating the feasibility of using machine learning to complement and accelerate conventional analysis pipelines in aerospace structural integrity.\\